-45. Overexploitation and habitat loss and degradation in combination with climate change have been identified as major threats to marine fish biodiversity.
-The impacts of climate change and thermal stress on marine fish, in particular coral reef fish communities, have become more severe.
+45. Overfishing and habitat loss and degradation in combination with climate change have been identified as major threats to marine fish biodiversity.
+Novel threats, for instance microplastic pollution, are also attracting increased research interest, even though considerable uncertainty remains about the population-level effect.The impacts of climate change and thermal stress on marine fish, in particular coral reef fish communities, have become more severe.Range shifts have been observed in response to global warming with most shifts being poleward or to greater depths towards previously cooler waters.
+Rates of ranges shifts are influenced by local rates of warming, ocean currents and ecological traits, with long-lived and highly migratory species changing slowest and shorter-lived species changing fastest,

-46. There is concern that low-oxygen areas and their expansion make fish and mobile shellfish more susceptible to overfishing by concentrating populations in high-density aggregations above and at the edge of low-oxygen waters, making them more accessible for fishing gear.
+46. There is concern that low-oxygen areas and their expansion make fish and mobile shellfish more susceptible to overfishing by concentrating populations in high-density aggregations above and at the edge of low-oxygen waters, making them more accessible for fishing gear, with consequences for food security.

 Marine invertebrates (chapter 6)